medha2716/Concurrent-File-Management-System/README.md

 - write name of folder that doesnt exist as part of file structure in ss2 and then use copy file dir with that name as destpath

 - paths entered: abc.txt file.txt, but file.txt must be passed as accessible path in ss2, may or may not exist in structure

+- so for redundancy right now i am copying into previous two servers if not down